-Need-based scholarships are available; contact Ryan Collins for more information
+Need-based scholarships are available, as well as scholarships for students and veterans; contact Ryan Collins for more information

 CONTACT: Ryan Collins

-Come to the Quad Cities on the Mississippi River for three days of inspiration, writing, and community at The David R. Collins Writers’ Conference, held on the campus of St. Ambrose University in Davenport, IA.
+Join us for three days of inspiration, writing, and community at The David R. Collins Writers’ Conference.
+While usually held on the campus of St. Ambrose University in Davenport, IA, the Conference will be held virtually again in 2021.
 Here, you can develop your writing working with award-winning authors in a variety of genres, and get publishing tips, one-on-one critiques, and pitch a manuscript, all for an affordable price.
-We also have a keynote event (featuring Lyz Lenz in 2020), a faculty reading and participant open mic, a faculty book sale, networking opportunities, and lots of Midwestern hospitality.
+We also have a keynote event and master class (both featuring Allison Joseph in 2021), a faculty reading and participant open mic, a faculty book sale, networking opportunities, and lots of Midwestern hospitality.

-The David R. Collins Writers' Conference is in its 15th year on the campus of St. Ambrose University in Davenport, IA.
-Lodging is available in the dorms on campus.
+For it's 16th year, the David R. Collins Writers' Conference will again meet virtually in 2021.
 Each workshop meets for 90 minutes each day, 4.5 hours over three days.
-We will be offering five workshops in 2020, including: poetry (led by Rebecca Wee); nonfiction/memoir (led by Felicia Schneiderhan); short fiction (led by Misty Urban); the novel (led by Kali White VanBaale); and a special revision/publication class (co-led by Misty Urban and Kali White VanBaale).
-We also have a faculty reading and an open mic for participants; pitch sessions for writers to present manuscripts to our own MWC Press; one-on-one manuscript critiques with Conference faculty; luncheons; and a keynote event at the Figge Art Museum on June 25, featuring Lyz Lenz, who will also lead a master class on Friday, June 26.
-There will also be a book fair on Saturday, June 27.
+We will be offering five workshops in 2020, including: poetry (led by Gale Marie Thompson); personal essay/memoir (led by Lyz Lenz); short fiction (led by Joe Meno); and the novel (led by TBA).
+We also have a faculty reading and an open mic for participants; pitch sessions for writers to present manuscripts to our own MWC Press; one-on-one manuscript critiques with Conference faculty; luncheons; and a keynote event on June 24, featuring Allison Joseph, who will also lead a master class on Friday, June 25.

 Featured Writers Include:

-Lyz Lenz - 2020 Keynote Speaker and Nonfiction Master Class
+Allison Joseph - 2021 Keynote Speaker and Poetry Master Class

 Poetry, Fiction, Creative nonfiction